 To submit a claim, you will need the Plan number (51585) and your personal member ID number found on your health benefit card.

-Claims may be submitted online, by paper claim, or by your provider depending on the type of expense.
+Claims can be submitted online, by paper claim, or by your provider depending on the type of expense.

 You have 15 months from the date an expense is incurred to submit your claim with the exception of out-of-country claims, for which deadlines vary by province of residence.